 To exit without saving changes, click Cancel.
-To edit just click on a line to make changes, and to delete an entry, click on the line so that the field is outlined and then click Delete.
+To edit just click on a line and then update, and to delete an entry, click on the trash can next to line you want to remove.
+Click OK to exit the screen when finished